 Data format – to consider whether the already defined data format is appropriate for streamed transfer and compatible with the intended service delivery and protocols, and specify an appropriate format if necessary.

-Packaging and maintenance – to specify the appropriate data wrapper formats and service protocols, e.g., WFS, REST, etc. Defining new wrapper formats or protocols is permitted but should be the last resort.
+Packaging and maintenance – to specify the appropriate data wrapper formats and service protocols; for example WFS, REST, etc. Defining new wrapper formats or protocols is permitted but should be the last resort.

 Sample data – preparation of sample data for testing the streaming mode.